 Yes accounts must be prepared on an annual basis to report the activity of the charity.

-You can change the accounting reference date using OSCR Online.
+Yes you can.
+You can change the date using OSCR Online.

 Receipts and Payments Accounts (R&P) show all items which are received into and paid out of a charity's bank account(s).
 If the charity receives a loan this must be included as a receipt within the receipts and payments account for that year.
 When the loan is repaid this must be shown as a payment.

 The outstanding balance on any loans should be recorded as a note in the statement of balances.

 Receipts and Payments Accounts (R&P) show the transactions which pass through a charity's bank account.
 How an investment is recorded in the R&P will depend on whether the charity uses an investment broker or not.